ranjanarpit/HealthScope/README.md

 Description: Developed a responsive and user-centric interface using React, HTML, CSS, and JavaScript.
 The front-end allows users to input their health data and view prediction results seamlessly.
 The intuitive design ensures a smooth and engaging user experience, making the application accessible to users with varying levels of technical expertise.<br>
 3. Back-End Development<br>
 Technology Used: Python, Flask<br>
 Description: Engineered a robust back-end system using Flask to manage user inputs, process data, and generate predictions efficiently.
-The back-end is optimized for real-time processing, resulting in a 75% improvement in data handling efficiency, ensuring quick response times for users.<br>
+The back-end is optimized for real-time processing, resulting in a 75% improvement in data handling efficiency, ensuring quick response times for users.<br><br>
-4. Data Visualization<br>
-Technology Used: JavaScript (D3.js, Chart.js)<br>
-Description: Integrated comprehensive data visualization features using D3.js and Chart.js.
-These visualizations display prediction results and historical data trends, helping users understand their health risks better.
-The visual aids increase user interaction time by 80% and improve engagement.<br>
-5. Deployment and Maintenance<br>
-Technology Used: Docker, Kubernetes<br>
-Description: Led the deployment process, utilizing Docker for containerization and Kubernetes for orchestration.
-This setup ensures that the application is scalable, reliable, and easy to maintain.
-The deployment strategy enhances the overall performance and uptime of the application, providing a stable user experience.<br><br>

 Usage<br>
 1. Accessing the Application: <br>